carlohigue/AP-TPO-Back-End/README.md

 **Front-End Repository** can be found as `«AP-TPO-Front-End»` on this profile.

+In case you may use futher information on the making and planning of this project, [[Click in here]](https://github.com/carlohigue/AP-TPO-Front-End/blob/main/ProjectPlan/EstimationsAndConclusions.md "[Click in here]").

 ***

 **Technologies used**: Java `Spring Boot` with Initilizr, Javascript `Angular`, `MySQL`.